RogerLuo-Code/coding-practice/docs/lc-solutions/lc0100-0199/lc0101-symmetric-tree.md

 ### Approach 2 - Recursion

-A tree is symmetric if the left subtree is a mirror reflection of the right subtree.
+A binary tree is symmetric if the left subtree is a mirror reflection of the right subtree.
 Two trees are a mirror reflection of each other if:

 1. Their two roots have the same value.
 2. The right subtree of each tree is a mirror reflection of the left subtree of the